jmchoi4u/jmchoi4u/README.md

 ## Hi there 👋
-- 🌱 I’m currently learning Data Engineering
+- 🌱 I’m currently learning CS
 - 📫 How to reach me: jmchoi4u@gmail.com

 <!--